Art and Design Education

 Art, Community and Social Change, is a hands-on exploration of urban art and design and their relationship to local communities.
 Through research and realization of a community-based project in Pratt's \"backyard\" - Downtown Brooklyn, Fort Greene, Clinton Hill or Bedford Stuyvesant --students will study and work with local community based organizations.
 Students will explore the following questions as they do their research and work on the community-based project: How do artists, designers, planners, architects and art educators shape and develop a sense of social responsibility at the community level?
 How do they become informed about and learn from the communities in which they work?
 How can art and design contribute to community-based efforts to address urban issues such as gentrification, foreclosure, community health, and access to healthy and affordable food?

 This seminar course is designed for graduate students who wish to teach and grapple with the many creative opportunities and challenges in the expansive fields of contemporary art and design education.
 The course provides a theoretical overview of teaching and learning in art and design, inclusive of all ages of learners within museum, community, and college settings which is then applied in comparative observational research in such settings.
-Required for the Graduate Certificate in Teaching and Learning (GCTL), the course will also be open as an elective for all students.
+Required for the Advanced Certificate in Teaching and Learning (ACTL), the course will also be open as an elective for all graduate students.

 This class is an advanced class in museum education.
 A prerequisite for the course is 'Contemporary Museum Education'.
 This advanced course specifically leads students in an in-depth engagement with three important dimensions of museum education, namely: 1) Teaching in gallery and museum environments, 2) Engaging in a museum education related project and 3) Conceptualizing and implementing innovation in the field.